Wimbledon 2018 Results: Winners, Scores, Stats from Tuesday's Singles Bracket

 Full results are available from the official Wimbledon website.

-Nadal has struggled in the early rounds of Wimbledon in recent years but cruised past Sela in straight sets as he set up a second round meeting with Mikhail Kukushkin.
+Nadal has struggled in the early rounds of Wimbledon in recent years but cruised past Sela in straight sets as he set up a second-round meeting with Mikhail Kukushkin.

 The world No. 1 gained an early break in the first set and showed no signs of rustiness despite having played no warm-up tournaments on grass after winning the French Open.